xolox/python-vcs-repo-mgr/README.rst

      peter@macbook> pip install vcs-repo-mgr

-You will also need Mercurial_ and/or Git_ installed (depending on the type of repositories you want to work with).
+You will also need Bazaar_, Mercurial_ and/or Git_ installed (depending on the
+type of repositories you want to work with).
 Here's how you install them on Debian/Ubuntu:

   .. code-block:: sh

-     peter@macbook> sudo apt-get install mercurial git-core
+     peter@macbook> sudo apt-get install bzr mercurial git-core

 You now have the ``vcs-tool`` command available: